1stsetup/node-red-contrib-cul-max/README.md

 You will need to give your controller an address.
 It needs to be unique within your network and cannot be "000000" as that is used as a broadcast address.

+With the "Activate/Deactivate" button you can turn on or off the pair mode.
+When active the controller node will respond to pairping request for devices which have been factory reset, batteries been removed or you are manually resetting it.
+It will only reply to a pairping with a pairpong when the device tries to do a pairpong to address "000000" or the address you gave your controller.

+Resetting a !Max device can be done in the following ways:
+* Factory reset.
+Remove the batteries for at least 60 seconds.
+Press all three button ons radiator-thermostat and the moon-button+ok-button+minus-button on a wall thermostat at the same time.
+Keep pressed when you insert the batteries and keep pressed until you se the "rES" text.
+* Manually.
+When device is on press the "Boost" button until you see the number 30 appear and counting down.
+Then you can release the button.
+Once paired it will stop counting and show "AC".

 **Connections**

 Normally you need to connect the output of a "cul-out" node to the input of the "cul-max-controller".
 In this way it will receive eveything seen by the cul device.